VGC Softwareis creating graphic design and 2D animation software

 VGC Illustration will be a vector graphics editor, that is, a competitor of products such as Adobe Illustrator, Autodesk Graphic, CorelDRAW, or Inkscape.
 Unlike these other programs, VGC Illustration will be based on vector graphics complexes, a new mathematical concept which we developed and presented at SIGGRAPH 2014.
 The key breakthrough was to discover a novel way to keep track of the connectivity between lines in a drawing, making them very intuitive to edit.
 For example, this technology allows artists to easily represent two shapes sharing a common border, such as two neighbor countries.
 Such common border is typically painful to create and edit in most existing tools, because it has to be created twice (once for each shape) and edited separately.
 Instead, using our vector graphics complexes, the border only has to be created once and can be edited with ease.
 The technical video below showcases some early examples of what this technology can do.

 Meanwhile, VGC Animation will be a vector-based 2D animation editor, that is, a competitor of products such as Adobe Animate (formerly Adobe/Macromedia Flash), ToonBoom Harmony, CACANi, Synfig, or OpenToonz.
 To some extent, VGC Animation will also be a competitor to pixel-based 2D animation editors such as TVPaint or Krita.
 VGC Animation will be based on vector animation complexes, an extension of vector graphics complexes that supports animation.
-This mathematical structure represents an animation as a continuous space-time topological complex, which clearly sounds scary but in fact makes everything easier and more intuitive!
+This mathematical structure represents an animation as a “continuous space-time topological complex”, which is scientific jargon for “represent the connectivity between lines within each frame, but also across several frames”.
+Representing this connectivity makes everything easier and more intuitive!
 In particular, the fact that it can represent shapes with shared boundary makes it extremely well suited for automatic inbetweening.
 Also, it allows to represent vector animations of shapes that split and merge in ways that were not possible before.
 Below is a technical video giving some insight on this novel data structure.

 However, VGC isn't released yet!
 This is why we need your help, here on Patreon, to make it happen.
 Indeed, we made the choice to be 100% funded by future users (and public research grants) rather than business investors: this ensures a user-centered design where your interests always come first.